 Below are some of the reputed online/remote unlocking services that will let you know the cost and duration before you pay for the service.
 Some of the older phones can even be unlocked for free!

 You can also pay a fee of around $25 (€20) to get your phone unlocked at your local phone shop, but it is worth shopping around to get the best deal.

 Some will do this with code, similar to the online services but they will do it for you.
 Others will use a USB cable to attach it to a computer and some specialist software.
 You can also buy the equipment to manually unlock your phone yourself online, although it could be expensive.

 Is there any value in paying to unlock a cell phone?

 If you are keen on unlocking your phone, make sure it is worth the price you pay to unlock it by having the freedom to switch networks.

-From our experience it is definitely worth unlocking your phone based on the advantages we have listed above.
-At a minimum you can always sell your phone which will help you get better market value where you can recover your costs.
+From our experience, it is worth unlocking your phone based on the advantages we have listed above.
+At a minimum, you can always sell your phone which will help you get better market value where you can recover your costs.